mintoleda/InboxOrganizer/README.md

 ## What it does

 This connects to your Gmail inbox, reads your unread emails, and automatically applies labels (that you can choose) based on the subject and other factors.
 It uses Google's Gmail API and an LLM running with Ollama to classify each message.
-Labels are created if they don’t already exist.
+Labels are created if they don't already exist.

 ### Features